 Quick Facts on Endive

-- There is no fat and cholesterol, and almost no sugar (which is good for cavies)
+- There is no fat and cholesterol and almost no sugar in endive.

-- Endive contains good nutrients for health (protein, fiber, carb, antioxidants, minerals)
+- Endive contains good nutrients for health, such as protein, fiber, carb, antioxidants, minerals.